nicky-nym/nicky-nym.github.io/pages/cities.md

 **GDP.** The San Francisco Bay Area GDP was about $535 billion in 2019.[^facc]  A 30% annual increase would be an **additional $160 billion annual GDP**.

 **Real estate.** The San Francisco Bay Area has about $1.3 trillion of residential real estate.
 A 30% increase in value would be a $400 billion increase, just for the residential portion of the real estate.
 Commercial real estate would be roughly another $400 billion.
 There would also be additional floor space in the roadway buildings, which might amount to another $200 billion, for a total of about $1 trillion of additional real estate value.
-San Francisco is one of just a few cities in the United States that has a market value higher than the $1 trillion Apple Inc. value.[^hoeven]
+San Francisco is one of just a few cities in the United States that has a market value higher than the $1 trillion Apple Inc. value.[^hoeven] In New York City, the housing alone is worth $1.5 trillion.
+In the Upper East Side, housing value has reached $100 billion per square mile.[^metrocosm]

 **Hope?** Is it conceivable that the Bay Area could be re-engineered to quadruple travel ranges?
 Yes, but it would require a lot of changes: maybe a hyperloop, or a lot of Boring Company tunnels.
 It would be expensive, and it would take decades.
 The Bay Area has already calcified, and for all practical purposes, big changes now are a pipe dreams.
 For context, here are a few examples of the giant cost of modest mobility improvements:
   * the 2013 Bay Bridge Eastern Span, from San Francisco to Oakland, took over a decade to build and cost $7 billion